karaberke/nl-to-sql/README.md

 ![The SQL Agent UI: a prompt box under the heading "Query Your Database"](docs/ui.png)

 This is the starting screen at `http://localhost:5173` — the heading uses your `DB_NAME`.
-Type a question and press ⌘↵ (or click **Run query**).
-The answer replaces this view: the prompt box shrinks to the top, a collapsible **Generated SQL** panel shows the query the LLM produced, and the rows fill the rest of the window in a table with sticky headers, drag-to-resize columns and a zoom control.
+Type a question and run your query. **Generated SQL** panel shows the query the LLM produced.

 ## How to set up